 Dear County and District Superintendents, Charter School Administrators:

-- For questions related to LCFF funding and the alternative household income form, please contact the Principal Apportionment Section by email at PASE@cde.ca.gov.
+- For questions related to LCFF funding and the alternative household income form, please contact PASE@cde.ca.gov.

-- For questions about NSLP, summer meal programs, CEP, or Provisions, please contact the School Nutrition Program Unit by email at SNPinfo@cde.ca.gov.
+- For questions about NSLP and SSO, please contact the School Nutrition Program Unit at SNPinfo@cde.ca.gov.

-- For questions related to CALPADS, please contact the CALPADS Service Desk by email at firstname.lastname@example.org.
+- For questions related to CALPADS, please contact the CALPADS Service Desk at firstname.lastname@example.org.

 Kim Frinzell, Director